What is Streaming TV? Your Guide to On-the-Go Entertainment.

 How Exactly Does Streaming Work?

 Streaming involves a complex process in which the shows or movies you’re watching are divided into small chunks and continuously sent to your device via the Internet.
 As you’re watching one chunk of content, the next is being sent over.
-This process allows you to seamlessly watch content as it’s being downloaded, ensuring you get a smooth, buffer-free experience.
+This process allows you to watch content as it’s being downloaded, ensuring a smooth, buffer-free experience.
 However, unlike typical downloaded files, those chunks of content are immediately removed from your device.
-Whether you’re streaming through a cable provider, like Spectrum or Cox, or using a mainstream service like Netflix or Disney+, it follows this same process.
+Whether you’re streaming through a cable provider like Spectrum or Cox or using a mainstream service like Netflix or Disney+, the process is the same.

-Streaming equipment has rapidly evolved through the years.
+Streaming equipment has rapidly evolved over the years.
 In the early 2000s, streaming was only available on computers connected to the Internet.
-With the introduction of the smartphone and smart TV, streaming became accessible on many more devices.
-But even then, streaming on some TVs still required the use of an HDMI cable.
+With the introduction of smartphones and smart TVs, streaming became accessible on many more devices.
+But even then, streaming on some TVs still required an HDMI cable.
 Today, the equipment is much simpler and far more powerful.
 Here’s what you need:

 A Compatible Device